dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

 If we manage to extract Objective-C or Java interop into special subcomponents we might be able to switch to solution which will allow us to ship and test everything inbox (inside `dotnet/runtime` repo).

 ### Xamarin.iOS/Xamarin.tvOS/Xamarin.watchOS
-Follow proposal #5 and port [NSUrlSessionHandler](https://github.com/xamarin/xamarin-macios/blob/master/src/Foundation/NSUrlSessionHandler.cs) to `dotnet/runtime` repo and extend existing interop layer to include bridge to platform specific APIs to support the implementation.
+Follow proposal #5 "All HttpHandlers are fully implemented inbox" and port [NSUrlSessionHandler](https://github.com/xamarin/xamarin-macios/blob/master/src/Foundation/NSUrlSessionHandler.cs) to `dotnet/runtime` repo and extend existing interop layer to include bridge to platform specific APIs to support the implementation.
 The sources will be located under [src/libraries/System.Het.Http/](https://github.com/dotnet/runtime/tree/master/src/libraries/System.Net.Http/).

 The publicly available version of the NSUrlSessionHandler will be distributed in separate NuGet.
 Following new packages will be created to carry the implementation for each TFM.
 The result of that will be that the same implementation will be included in multiple assemblies